coderaiser/node-onezip/README.md

 ## Local

-`onezip` could be used localy.
+`onezip` could be used locally.
 It will emit event on every packed/extracted file.
 Good for making progress bars.

 ## Install